 - Listening to the child.

 - Encouraging and rewarding progress.
-Gold stars, rocket charts and target boards can be as motivating as sweets or treats.
-Instant rewards help a child to associate the reward with the task.
+Gold stars, rocket charts and target boards to help a child associate the reward with the task.

-- Flexibility – thinking outside the box.
+- Flexibility – tailoring teaching to the individual.
 Trying different techniques or new approaches, as well as tried and trusted methods.

-- Having clear routines and helping plan for changes to routine.
+- Having clear routines and planning for changes to routine.

 - Making sure instructions are clear, precise and understood.